flyway/flywaydb.org/documentation/configuration/scriptconfigfiles.md

 # Manually determine whether or not to execute this migration in a transaction.
 This is useful for
 # databases like PostgreSQL and SQL Server where certain statements can only execute outside a transaction.
 executeInTransaction=false

+# Whether this SQL migration should have its Flyway placeholders replaced.
+This behaves exactly like the global
+# 'placeholderReplacement' parameter but applies only to this script.
+Default: true
+placeholderReplacement=true

 # Whether this migration should be executed or ignored.
 Valid values are 'true', 'false', 'A==B', 'A!=B' (where
 # A,B are values), and combinations of these using `&&` (AND), `||` (OR) and parentheses.
 This